Shagun-29/EReport/README.md

 - The data consists of an employee number and employee name separated by a ',' (comma) delimiter
 - The employee name consists of first and last name separated by a ' ' (space) delimiter

+# About Project
+Eclipse IDE is used to create this project.
+Employee Model is created to store employee information using arraylist.

+# How to run this project
+Clone this repository
+Open this project in eclipse or other Java IDE
+EReport in src directory is the main class, compile and run this file.

-#An example of the input text file:
+# An example of the input text file:
 ```
 ###############################################
 #